Can SMBs Overcome the Cyber Security Skills Gap?

 - Adopting complex password requirements and multi-factor authentication for network logins.

-- Implementing a robust data backup plan, and practicing network recoveries regularly with that plan.
+- Implementing a robust data backup plan, and practising network recoveries regularly with that plan.

 - Monitoring potential internal threats, whether those threats are intentional or negligent.